undergroundwires/privacy.sexy/docs/presentation.md

 # Presentation layer

-Presentation layer consists of UI-related code.
-It uses Vue.js as JavaScript framework and includes Vue.js components.
-It also includes [Electron](https://www.electronjs.org/) to provide functionality to desktop application.
+The presentation layer handles UI concerns using Vue as JavaScript framework and Electron to provide desktop functionality.

-It's designed event-driven from bottom to top.
-It listens user events (from top) and state events (from bottom) to update state or the GUI.
+It reflects the [application state](./application.md#application-state) and allows user interactions to modify it.
+Components manage their own local UI state.

+The presentation layer uses an event-driven architecture for bidirectional reactivity between the application state and UI.
+State change events flow bottom-up to trigger UI updates, while user events flow top-down through components, some ultimately modifying the application state.

 📖 Refer to [architecture.md (Layered Application)](./architecture.md#layered-application) to read more about the layered architecture.